XPCE: the SWI-Prolog native GUI library

 What is XPCE?

 XPCE is a toolkit for developing graphical applications in Prolog and other interactive and dynamically typed languages.
-XPCE follows a rather unique approach of for developing GUI applications, which we will try to summarise using the points below.
+XPCE follows a rather unique approach to developing GUI applications, which we will try to summarise using the points below.

 Add object layer to Prolog